-- 1. Remove screws #1, and #2 as shown below. - 2.
-Slide cover towards the rear, as show in #3 then lift the top cover up in #4.
+- 1. Remove screws that secure the cover to the chassis. - 2.
+Slide cover towards the rear, then lift the top cover up and off.

 Check that all ventilation openings on the top cover and the top of the chassis are clear and unobstructed.